Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Discussion

-Another likely contributor to the success of the MAAPS intervention, and to predictive analytics more broadly at GSU, is the university’s investment in increasing the capacity of the human decision-makers.
-Prior work has shown that increased capacity in human outreach programs leads to larger effect sizes and higher power in RCTs \cite{boutilier2024randomized}, supported by the results of the RCT at GSU versus the other participating institutions.
-As part of its advising strategy, GSU reduced its student-to-advisor ratio from 700:1 to 300:1 \cite{rogers2019advisement}.
-Within the MAAPS intervention treatment arm, this ratio dropped to approximately 150:1 \cite{rossmanMAAPSAdvisingExperiment2023}.
-Many of the other institutions participating in the MAAPS were unable to consistently maintain this ratio due to advisor retention problems \cite{rossmanMAAPSAdvisingExperiment2023}.
-These numbers suggest that the effectiveness of decision aids may depend on the institutional ability to support and retain human advisors.
-Schools that adopt algorithmic systems as cost-saving measures---placing human decision-makers in resource-constrained situations or pressuring them to follow algorithmic recommendations \cite{kawakamiImprovingHumanAIPartnerships2022}---are unlikely to replicate positive outcomes.
+Additionally, the effectiveness of decision aids may depend on the institutional ability to support and retain human advisors, posing a scaling challenge.
+Prior work has shown that increased capacity in human outreach programs leads to larger effect sizes and higher power in RCTs \cite{boutilier2024randomized}.
+This effect may have contributed to the success of the program at GSU, which has invested significantly in expanding its advising staff and, by the time of the experiment, the student-to-advisor ratio had dropped from 700:1 in 2011 \cite{rogers2019advisement} to 239:1, with a 150:1 ratio in the treatment arm as the MAAPS protocol requires \cite{rossmanMAAPSAdvisingExperiment2023}.
+The lowered ratio may be critical to giving advisors the necessary time to consider non-algorithmic context.
+By contrast, many institutions in the MAAPS experiment did not maintain a 150:1 ratio in the treatment arm due to retention problems, another factor study authors cite for the lack of positive impact at these schools \cite{rossmanMAAPSAdvisingExperiment2023}.
+It is possible that schools adopting algorithmic systems as cost-saving measures to avoid hiring more advisors---placing existing advisors in resource-constrained situations where they feel pressured to follow algorithmic recommendations \cite{kawakamiImprovingHumanAIPartnerships2022} and cannot develop the skills needed to provide discretionary support---would fail to replicate positive outcomes.